XEQ-TDT: Technical information

+Subchannels

 Analog-to-digital conversion

-XEQ-TV and other television stations in Mexico City and Toluca discontinued regular programming on its analog signal, over VHF channel 9 (8 in Toluca), on December 17, 2015 at 12:00 a.m., as part of the IFT federally mandated transition from analog to digital television.
+XEQ-TV and other television stations in Mexico City and Toluca discontinued regular programming on its analog signal, over VHF channel 9 (8 in Toluca), on December 17, 2015, at 12:00 a.m., as part of the IFT federally mandated transition from analog to digital television.

 In 2016, in order to facilitate the repacking of TV services out of the 600 MHz band (channels 38-51), XEQ was allowed to move from channel 44 to channel 22.
 The change occurred in April 2017, including a brief period in which both facilities operated at the same time.
 The Toluca transmitter repacked in July 2018 at the same time as the other Televisa stations in Toluca.